yast/yast-registration/README.md

 The module is a part of SLE product installation or upgrade workflow.

-A registered system will receive security updates and the functionality of the system can be extented via online extensions or modules.
+A registered system will receive security updates and the functionality of the system can be extended via online extensions or modules.

 See the wiki pages (https://github.com/yast/yast-registration/wiki) for more details.